 The PD: The training program fails to simulate, as closely as practicable, the specific conditions under which the individual shall be required to perform assigned duties and responsibilities as required by 10 CFR 73, Appendix B, Section VI.A.5.

-Minor if: The failure does not reasonably impact the implementation of the protective strategy or the training inadequacy has existed for less than 6 months.
+Minor if: The failure does not reasonably impact the implementation of the protective strategy, or the training inadequacy has existed for less than 6 months.

 MTM if: The PD adversely affected the security cornerstone objective.
 Specifically, the failure reasonably impacts the implementation of the protective strategy and has existed for more than 6 months.